Q&A About Admissions

 Application Fees:

 The TMDSAS has a flat fee; we recommend applying to all of the Texas dental colleges.
-Texas A&M School of Dentistry requires a secondary application but charges no additional processing fee.
+Texas A&M College of Dentistry requires a secondary application but charges no additional processing fee.

 Is an interview required?